Where to Recycle Computers and Other Electronics in Canada

 Want to recycle your computer but don't know where or how?
 This list of ideas and places electronics recycling in Canada will help.

 Some have none still but most major electronics manufacturers are offering some sort of recycling options.
 In some cases, you'll only be able to participate if you paid an environmental fee when you bought your electronic device but others let you recycle your computer and other electronics for a fee.
-Some is even free, such as Dell Canada's free home system recycling program which makes it particularly easy to recycle as they'll come and pick up your old equipment right at your home.
-(Note that this service may be subject to fees in remote areas.)
+Some are even free, such as Dell Canada's free home system recycling program which makes it particularly easy to recycle as they'll come and pick up your old equipment right at your home.

 Another computer recycling program of special note is Lenovo Canada's PC Recycling Service for individuals and small-business customers, which allows customers to recycle any Lenovo branded PC products, IBM branded desktop and notebook computers and monitors manufactured by Lenovo after May 1, 2005; and LenovoEMC and Iomega branded Network Attached Storage devices for free.
 (Follow the link to read the details of the program in each province or territory.)